 The truth is, you can still bring more enjoyment into your life, even if you can’t (or don’t want) to have a complete life change.
 To help you, here are my tips for pursuing happiness:

-What do you really want from life?
+Identify what happiness means to you - What do you really want from life?
 Prioritise what’s most important to you.

 If you’re not drawn to anything in particular, look back at your childhood.
 Ask yourself: “What was I passionate about?”
 You might still have that passion – it’s just lain dormant for a while.

-Instead of focusing on making work not feel like “work”, figure out what you actually want from your career.
+Establish your attitude towards your career - Instead of focusing on making work not feel like “work”, figure out what you actually want from your career.
 More time to spend with family?
 To feel fulfilled in your work?
 Or is there an argument for working harder, to get more out of it?

-Once you’ve identified your happiness trigger, you can make changes to increase the time you devote to this.
+Change can be as big or small as you want - Once you’ve identified your happiness trigger, you can make changes to increase the time you devote to this.